 Ana grew up in La Paz/El Alto as the fifth of ten children.
 She has been married to David Aguilar for 16 years. and they have three children, ages 15, 10 and 8.

 Andrea grew up in the Southern USA as the oldest of three girls.
 Though she dedicated her heart to the Lord in high school, her life changed dramatically when she met Him personally at Asbury College.
 In 1994, she traveled to Bolivia on her first overseas mission trip, where she discovered a passion for missions and a heart for the poor.
-Since then, she and Andy have traveled on various short-term trips to China and throughout Latin America.
-In 1997, she graduated with a BA in Applied Communications/Public Relations and that same year, married Andy Baker.
-In 2001 with an MA in World Missions and Evangelism from Asbury Seminary.
+Since then, she and her husband, Andy, traveled on various short-term trips to China and throughout Latin America.
+In 1997, she graduated with a BA in Applied Communications/Public Relations and that same year married.
+In 2001 she graduated with an MA in World Missions and Evangelism from Asbury Seminary.
 Her heart is to love the lost and awaken the church to the plight of the poor.
 In 2001, they moved to El Alto, Bolivia to begin their service among the poor.
 After researching the area, they decided to focus on women in prostitution, where they found a gaping need.
-They live in Bolivia with their four sons Elias, Luke, Owen and Asher.
+They live in Bolivia with their four sons.
 Andrea serves as Field Director.

 Ariel grew up the daughter of missionaries in Córdoba, Argentina.
 She is very blessed to be a part of a family that has always taught, shown, and challenged her to develop a faith that seeks understanding.
 As a child, her understanding of Christ was limited to knowing that she needed a Savior, however in high school she learned to seek Christ’s transformational power over all areas of her life.
 During this time she felt a call to serve in missions.
 She grew up with knowledge of incarnational ministry as her parents served in poorer areas of Córdoba during her elementary school years and through the process of completing her education in Argentine schools.
 She is forever thankful for the example of her parent’s lives, and for the loving embrace and continued support of her Argentine family; through them a love for and a desire to serve in South America has always been in her heart.
 Ariel has always been fascinated by the political workings between governments and countries, especially in the area of human rights.
 She attended Baylor University where she completed a BA in International Relations, and where her thesis work involved analyzing the truth and justice/reconciliation commissions of several countries in Latin America.
 At the time she felt conflict in her knowledge and desire to be obedient to Christ through missions, and the seemingly contradictory desire to work in the field of human rights.
 She had several opportunities to grow in both areas, and during this time God was steadily forming her for a deeper realization of this call.